 Hair shedding is completely natural and happens to just about everyone that has hair left on their head.
 There are many causes, and most often it’s just the natural cycle of hair growth.
 Some hairs are in the growth phase, some are in resting, and some are just about ready to fall out, so the whole process can start again.

 Losing hair is a scary experience for many women (and men)

 Losing hair can be scary when you’re losing more than you normally would.
 I’ve had times when I could find my hair just about everywhere in the house.
 You wonder if you’ll have any left by the end of the month!

 But in reality, people lose 100 – 150 hairs each day!
-This number number can increase for a variety of reasons, which I’ll go into in just a a second.
+This number can increase for a variety of reasons, which I’ll go into in just a second.
 But consider this: the average person has over 100,000 hairs on their head.
 Even if you are losing more hairs than normal, you have time to deal with the underlying cause before it’s even noticeable.

-A healthy person will have over 90% of their hair follicles in active growth phase, but this number can change for a number of reasons:
+A healthy person will have over 90% of their hair follicles in an active growth phase, but this number can change for a number of reasons:

 Increased hair loss (shedding) can be caused by

 - Seasonal hair shedding